guildai/guildai/guild/tests/uat/dvc.md

     >>> run("guild ls -ng")
     iris.npy

-This operation writes a 'dvc:stage' attribute that indicates that the run provides the output files for the 'prepare-data' stage.
+This operation defines a run attribute that specifies that it provides the `prepare-data` dvc stage.

     >>> run("guild runs info")
     id: ...